BES420/bes420/README.md

 # 👋 Hi, I’m Eugene

-I’m a prompt engineer and tool developer focused on practical AI solutions.
+I’m a AI powered engineer and tool developer focused on practical AI solutions.

 Before working in AI, I spent several years as a **lead engineer in an analytical laboratory**, where I contributed to the development of a **quality management system** and gained deep expertise in **analytical chemistry**.